-Also by that date will be the first full EV from Ford, while the new F-150 will get a hybrid powertrain.
+Also by that date will be the first fully electric vehicle from Ford, while the new Ford F-150 will get a hybrid powertrain.

 Turbocharging is key to this strategy, as can be seen from the current F-trucks, which have moved away from massive V8s and now receive smaller turbo V6s instead.